Oxfordian (pronounced ox-for-dee-en or ox-for-dee-an

 To be or not to be tattooed

-Theories the works of William Shakespeare (1564–1616) were written by someone other than the bard began to be published in the mid-nineteenth century and although Francis Bacon (1561–1626) was the most cited alternative, there were others and some suggested committees of co-authors.
+The notion the plays (and possibly the poems) of William Shakespeare (1564–1616) were written by someone other than the bard emerged with "Baconian theory", a hypothesis that during the mid-nineteenth century gained a remarkable number of adherents in both academic and general circles; it suggested Francis Bacon (1561–1626) was the true author but the view has long not been taken seriously.
+There were competing theories, some even suggesting committees of co-authors might have been involved.
 Edward de Vere (1550–1604), seventeenth Earl of Oxford, was mentioned in the earlier papers but it wasn’t until the helpfully named John Thomas Looney (1870–1944) published Shakespeare Identified (1920) that Lord Oxford was claimed to be the sole author.
-Few have been persuaded but Sigmund Freud (1856-1939) and two US Supreme Court judges were convinced Oxfordians.
+Few have been persuaded but Sigmund Freud (1856-1939) and two USSC (US Supreme Court) judges were convinced Oxfordians.

 One of Lindsay Lohan’s tattoos is "What Dreams May Come" which is from Hamlet’s (circa 1600) "To be, or not to be..." speech: